| | |

 I bake cookies at 350F-375F (180C-190C) for 9-11 minutes.

-Bake cookies until the center of the cookie has risen and is no longer shiny or until golden brown around the edges if you prefer your cookies this way.
+Bake cookies until the centers have risen and are no longer shiny, or until golden brown around the edges, if you prefer your cookies this way.
 If the center looks wet, bake cookies for an additional 2 minutes.

 Bake larger cookies on one baking sheet and smaller ones on another.